upinder-sangha/MyPortfolio/public/docative-user-guide.md

 ### How does the chatbot work?

-The chatbot uses AI to search your uploaded document and generate answers based on its content, providing natural-language responses.
+The chatbot uses AI to search your uploaded document or scraped website content and generate answers based on it, providing natural-language responses.

 ### What questions can the chatbot answer?

-It answers questions related to your uploaded document, such as product details, instructions, or policies.
-Ensure your document is clear and comprehensive.
+It answers questions related to your uploaded document or scraped website, such as product details, instructions, or policies.
+Ensure your content is clear and comprehensive.

 ### What if the chatbot can’t answer a question?